-The National Transplantation Pregnancy Registry (NTPR) was established by Dr. Vincent Armenti at Thomas Jefferson University in Philadelphia in 1991 to study the outcomes of pregnancies in any solid organ transplant recipients in North America.
+The National Transplantation Pregnancy Registry (NTPR) was established by Dr. Vincent Armenti at Thomas Jefferson University in Philadelphia, PA in 1991 to study the outcomes of pregnancies in any solid organ transplant recipients in North America.
 Shortly afterwards, the NTPR was introduced in a letter to the editor in the American Journal of Kidney Diseases and through questionnaires disbursed by our founding sponsor, Sandoz Pharmaceuticals (now Novartis), the transplant community embraced the need for such research through robust referrals to the NTPR.
-Since its inception, over 2300 transplant recipients have shared information with the Registry regarding over 4100 pregnancy outcomes.
+Since its inception, over 2800 transplant recipients have shared information with the Registry regarding over 5000 pregnancy outcomes.
 Each year, our study coordinators speak with hundreds of current and future mothers and fathers who are transplant recipients and to their healthcare providers.

 The registry team and its collaborators have presented information throughout the world and written over 200 publications based on our study.